The pH value tells you if something is an acid, a base, or neutral.

 Here’s a list of fruits and their pH from the Food Safety and Health department at the University of Wisconsin-Madison.
 They are listed from most acidic to least:

-Generally citrus fruits have a high pH.
-It’s important to remember that fruit juices are still acidic.
+Generally citrus fruits have a low pH, meaning they are acidic.
+Citrus and other acidic foods may contribute to symptoms in those with upper gastrointestinal issues like an ulcer or reflux.
+It’s important to remember that fruit juices are acidic, too.
 Because of this, you should use a straw when drinking fruit juices.
 This keeps the fruit juice from coming in direct contact with your teeth.

 Vegetables, especially fresh vegetables, are generally not considered acidic.
 Here’s a list of vegetables and their pH levels:

 - sauerkraut (pH: 3.30–3.60)

 - beets (pH: 5.30–6.60)

 - mushrooms (pH: 6.00–6.70)

 You may choose to avoid high-phosphorus drinks such as beer or hot chocolate made from packets of cocoa mix.
 Mineral sodas or sparkling water can be a good substitute.
 If you do wish to drink alcohol, go with lower phosphorus red or white wine.